 This paper explores variation in the events or activities Education doctoral students describe as contributing to their feeling of being an academic or belonging to an academic community as well as difficulties they experience.
 The results (drawing principally on students in a Canadian research-intensive university though with some in a UK university) demonstrate a rich variation in multiple formative activities that are experienced as contributing to a developing identity as an academic, with many lying outside formal and semi-formal aspects of the doctorate.
 Yet, at the same time students report tensions in the very sorts of activities they often find significant and positive in the development of their identity.
 We see this analysis as offering much-needed insights into the formative role of cumulative day-to-day activities in the development of academic identity.

-Srivastava, P & Hopwood, N 2009, 'A Practical Iterative Framework for Qualitative Data Analysis', International Journal of Qualitative Methods, vol. 8, no. 1, pp. 76-84.View/Download from: UTS OPUS or Publisher's site
+Srivastava, P & Hopwood, N 2009, 'A Practical Iterative Framework for Qualitative Data Analysis', International Journal of Qualitative Methods, vol. 8, no. 1, pp. 76-84.View/Download from: Publisher's site

 The role of iteration in qualitative data analysis, not as a repetitive mechanical task but as a reflexive process, is key to sparking insight and developing meaning.
 In this paper the authors presents a simple framework for qualitative data analysis comprising three iterative questions.
 The authors developed it to analyze qualitative data and to engage with the process of continuous meaning-making and progressive focusing inherent to analysis processes.
 They briefly present the framework and locate it within a more general discussion on analytic reflexivity.
 They then highlight its usefulness, particularly for newer researchers, by showing practical applications of the framework in two very different studies.